 7. Promote your posts

-- Take advantage of, for example: Facebook, Google Plus communities and LinkedIn Groups to promote your posts among your peers.
-Being active within those groups will help generate activity in your post outreach
+- Take advantage of, for example: Facebook, Google Plus communities, and LinkedIn Groups to promote your posts among your peers.
+Being active within those groups will help generate activity in your post-outreach

-- You can also pay to promote a post on Facebook or sponsor a tweet, or a LinkedIn post
+- You can also pay to promote a post on Facebook sponsor a tweet, or a LinkedIn post

 8. Write on different topics

 You want people to value what you have to offer and trust you as an expert in your field, so writing about your industry is vital, but if you only cover topics related to your products or services, you’ll miss out on opportunities to connect.
-Share tips that will be useful to your target audience, post about valuable lessons you’ve learned, take advantage of the news of (non-controversial) current events.
+Share tips that will be useful to your target audience, post about valuable lessons you’ve learned and take advantage of the news of (non-controversial) current events.
 You can creatively personalize your story, so it loops its way back to your brand or industry.

 9. Use images, infographics, or videos

 It is a fact that visual content is more engaging, no wonder there’s a saying: “A picture is worth a thousand words”.
 An image or video can often stand alone in social media posts while still delivering the full message to your audience.
-For best results, customize each piece of visual content for the platform you’re posting it on to ensure your message is being shared.
+For best results, customize each piece of Visual Content for the platform you’re posting it on to ensure your message is being shared.

 Make every sentence count as you work toward creating flow in your posts.
 Try to change smoothly from one section to the next, working in crucial keywords and phrases naturally.
-Best way to test your flow is to read your post aloud when it’s done.
+The best way to test your flow is to read your post aloud when it’s done.
 If anything feels distracting to you, it probably will be distracting to your readers as well.

 The most important piece of advice when it comes to social media is to be authentic.
-That is the key that will help your content connect with your audience.
+That is the key that will help your content connect with your Social Media Content Writing audience.
 When in doubt, remember that ‘short and sweet’ tends to perform better than long-form content on most platforms.
 Experiment with your posts to find what your audience responds to best.
 Try posting different lengths and forms of content at different times of the day and with persistence and a methodical approach, you’ll find what works the best.